East Hampshire (UK Parliament constituency)

 East Hampshire is a constituency represented in the House of Commons of the UK Parliament since 2010 by Damian Hinds of the Conservative Party.

+Further to the completion of the 2023 review of Westminster constituencies, the constituency was subject to major boundary changes.
+The town of Bordon moved to a majority Surrey constituency named Farnham and Bordon, first contested at the 2024 general election.

 History

 The seat was created in 1983 chiefly to replace the Petersfield constituency.

-The first MP was (by election) Michael Mates, who held it from 1983 until the calling of the 2010 election when he retired.
+The first MP was Michael Mates of the Conservative Party, who held it from 1983 until the calling of the 2010 election when he retired.
+He was replaced by fellow Conservative Damian Hinds, who has held the seat since.

+Hinds achieved the 28th-highest vote share of his party in the 2017 General Election.
+The Liberal Democrats or its predecessor party the Liberals have finished second in all the general elections since 1983, bar: